This website has been developed and funded by Valneva UK Limited and is intended for a UK audience only.

 References

 4. Public Health England.
-Mosquito bite avoidance for travellers.
-August 2017.
-Available online: https://www.gov.uk/government/publications/mosquito-bite-avoidance-for-travellers (Last accessed May 2021)
+Mosquito bite avoidance: advice for travellers.
+January 2023.
+Available online: https://www.gov.uk/government/publications/mosquito-bite-avoidance-for-travellers (Last accessed May 2023)